 - Your child's school - If you have been awarded a free school meal to ensure they get it

-- The Cabinet office (who are a government department) - for the purposes of a data matching exercise called the National Fraud Initiative.
+- The Cabinet Office (who are a government department) - for the purposes of a data matching exercise called the National Fraud Initiative.
 The purpose of the exercise is to detect fraud and error.
 The Council is legally required to participate in this exercise.
-More information on the National Fraud Initiative can be found here
+More information on the National Fraud Initiative.

 - Your employer - to get back any money that has been overpaid to you